 6. Not all shops and restaurants are always open

-There are lots of boutique restaurants and shops that make their own hours.
-Some bakeries and cafes don’t open until 10am, and others may not open at all for the day.
-Other restaurants, pizza and gelato shops all open and close at different times of the day.
+If you are traveling to Italy for the first time, you may be surprised to find that there are lots of boutique restaurants and shops that make their own hours.
+Some bakeries and cafes don’t open until 10 am, and others may not open at all for the day.
+Other restaurants, pizza, and gelato shops all open and close at different times of the day.
 The same goes for the shops and some attractions.
 If you want to do/try something specific, check ahead of time to see when they’ll be open.